Polynomial root-finding: Finding complex roots in pairs

+Polynomials with rational coefficients

-For polynomials whose coefficients are exactly given as integers or rational numbers, there is an efficient method to factorize them into factors that have only simple roots and whose coefficients are also exactly given.
+For polynomials whose coefficients are exactly given as integers or rational numbers, there is an efficient method to factorize them into factors that have only simple roots and whose coefficients are also given in precise terms.
 This method, called square-free factorization, is based on the multiple roots of a polynomial being the roots of the greatest common divisor of the polynomial and its derivative.

 The square-free factorization of a polynomial p is a factorization $p=p_1p_2^2\cdots p_k^k$ where each $p_i$ is either 1 or a polynomial without multiple roots, and two different $p_i$ do not have any common root.

 An efficient method to compute this factorization is Yun's algorithm.